Bible Insights | CafeLogos.org

 Her first objection concerned the Trinity. –

-OBJECTION # 1. - God is ECHAD, one, not three in one.
-Anything that comprises the oneness of God is unthinkable.
+OBJECTION # 1. - Christians teach that God is a trinity.
+God is Echad, one, not three in one.
+Anything that comprises the oneness of God cannot be accepted and is beyond comprehension.

 ANSWER #1 - The Apostle Paul said in Galatians 3:20, “God is one.”
 Any Trinitarian theologian is going to tell you that there is no plurality in God the Father.
 Jesus said in John 4:24, “God is spirit.”
 God is one Spirit and the Holy Spirit is His Spirit as Jesus said in Matthew 10:20.
 The prophet David reiterates in Psalm 104:30 - “You send forth Your Spirit, they are created.”
 The word “Trinity” simply means a union of Three.
 We see this union taking place in Isaiah 42:1.
 “Behold My servant, whom I uphold; My elect, in whom My soul delights; I have put My spirit upon Him: He shall bring forth judgment to the Gentiles.”
 Here we see all Three in one verse.
 God unifies Himself with the Messiah by His Holy Spirit making the Three One.
 That is the Biblical Trinity and it is not any more complicated than that.
 The wording of the definition that is used, “God eternally exists as three persons, God the Father, God the Son and God the Holy Spirit” is misleading to the Jewish and Muslim minds and should not be used.

 OBJECTION #2 - God is not a man.
-This is the nature of God, and the nature of God is unchanging.
 It is stated twice in Numbers 23:19, and a third time in Job 9:32.
 Christianity claims that Jesus is "fully God and fully man."
 The two are absolutely incompatible.
-Christians try to claim that "let us create man in our own image" is a reference to the triune nature of God, but in reality it is God talking to the heavenly court.
-Similarly, the claims of Elohim being a plural are moot -- it is more similar to the royal "we" used by the Queen.
+Christians try to claim that "let us create man in our own image" is a reference to the triune nature of God, but in reality it is God talking to the host in heaven.

 ANSWER #2 - God is not a man, that lies as in Numbers 23:19, or thinks as a man as in Job 9:32, as God’s ways are much higher (Isaiah 55:9).
 With God, nothing is too hard for Him and it is within His unlimited ability to be or appear as a man, if He so chooses.
 In Genesis 18, the man that Abraham is talking to is referred to as Yahweh Himself ten times in the original language.
 However, because God’s face is so brilliant that no man can behold it and live, God operates through His theophany which has always been the pre-existent Messiah, the similitude of the Lord (Numbers 12:8, Exodus 24:11).